iammuhammadnoumankhan/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction

-This project predicts employee attrition using the IBM HR Analytics Employee Attrition & Performance dataset.
+This project uses the IBM HR Analytics Employee Attrition & Performance dataset to predict employee attrition.

+The Employee Attrition Prediction project aims to forecast whether an employee is likely to leave an organization using the IBM HR Analytics Employee Attrition & Performance dataset.
+By analyzing various factors such as job satisfaction, work-life balance, and salary, the project leverages machine learning models to identify key indicators of employee turnover.
+The insights gained can help businesses enhance employee retention strategies, reduce turnover costs, and improve overall organizational stability.

 ## Dataset